 GMAT vs GRE

 The Graduate Record Examination (GRE) is a standardised test that is conducted by the Educational Testing Services (ETS) that is required for admission to most graduate schools in the United States (USA).
-The Graduate Management Admission Test (GMAT) is a computer adaptive test (CAT) required for admission to mainly graduate management programs in quite a few countries in the world.
+The Graduate Management Admission Test (GMAT) is a computer adaptive test (CAT) required for admission for graduate management programs in quite a few countries in the world.

-There are a few similarities between the GRE and GMAT:
+There are a few similarities between the GRE and GMAT-

 • Time: The time taken to complete both GRE and GMAT is nearly the same.
 It takes three hours and thirty minutes (3.5 hours) to complete both these paper-based tests unless a computer-based test is introduced which takes 15 minutes more to complete.

 • Mathematics: Both GRE and GMAT test your basic knowledge of Algebra, Arithmetic, Data Analysis and Geometry.